InnoSpark

-InnoSpark Inc (Kor. 이노스파크) is a mobile game development company founded in April 2012 by key members of the team who created the top-grossing game in Korea: Rule the Sky, published by JCE.
-The company’s debut game was Dragon Friends, originally serviced by NHN.
+InnoSpark Inc (Korean: 이노스파크) was a mobile game development company founded in April 2012 by key members of the team who created Rule the Sky, published by JCE.
+The company's debut game was Dragon Friends, originally serviced by NHN.
 From February 27, 2015, InnoSpark started directly servicing Dragon Friends in South Korea and 175 other countries.
-By now InnoSpark has also fully released and is servicing Hero Sky: Epic Guild Wars.
+It also released Hero Sky: Epic Guild Wars.

-In June 2015 InnoSpark raised $6.5 million in a Series B funding round.
+In June 2015, InnoSpark raised $6.5 million in a Series B funding round.
 The funding round was led by venture capital firm Keynote Ventures, SL Investment and Company K Partners.

-InnoSpark is expected to use the funding to continue developing games and enter the Chinese market.
+InnoSpark was expected to use the funding to continue developing games and enter the Chinese market.
+The company was absorbed into PUBG Labs after acquisition and closed down in November 2017.